freeflowuniverse/herolib/lib/core/jobs/model/README.md

    - If an agent fails, the herorunner can retry with another agent

 5. **Access Control**:
-   - Users and groups are organized in a hierarchical structure
+   - Users and circles are organized in a hierarchical structure
    - ACLs define who can access which services and actions
    - The service manager checks access permissions before allowing job execution